Alb11747/BetterDiscord-ScheduledSend/README.md

 4. Drag and drop the `ScheduledSend.plugin.js` file into the plugins folder.
 5. Enable the ScheduledSend plugin from the BetterDiscord plugins menu.

-## Dependencies

-- **ZeresPluginLibrary:** This plugin requires the ZeresPluginLibrary to function properly.
-Make sure it is installed in your BetterDiscord plugins folder.

 ## Building from Source

 If you wish to build the plugin from the source, follow these steps:

 1. Clone this repository.
 2. Navigate to the cloned directory.
-3. Run `npm install` to install the necessary dependencies.
+3. Run `npm install --include=dev` to install the necessary dependencies.
 4. Run `npm run build` to build the plugin.
 The built plugin will be output to the same directory.

 ## Development

-If you wish to modify the plugin, make sure to only modify the files within the `src` directory and `ScheduledSend/config.json`.
-Other files are generated during the build process and should not be modified directly.
+If you wish to modify the plugin, make sure to only modify the files within the `src` directory.
+Files in `dist` are generated during the build process and should not be modified directly.

 ## License